Helpful Legal Resources and Links

 - John Jay library, https://www.lib.jjay.cuny.edu/

-- Pace U. Law library, https://law.pace.edu/library (and use your access to paid legal research databases like Westlaw and Lexis)
+- Pace U. Law library, https://law.pace.edu/library (and use your access to commercial legal research databases like Westlaw and Lexis)

 - Pace U library, https://libguides.pace.edu/home